ay0408/EnhancedSPS/README.md

 # Differentially Private Selection using Enhanced Sensitivity Concepts

 We propose novel differentially private selection mechanisms using enhanced sensitivity concepts.
-In the paper, we first enhance concepts of global sensitivity and smooth sensitivity to handle changes in the values of both the target output candidate and the others simultaneously.
+In the paper, we first enhance concepts of global sensitivity and smooth sensitivity to handle changes in the scores of both the target output candidate and the others simultaneously.
 We then propose direction-aware concepts that take into account the direction of changes as well.
-We further present enhanced concepts that can be employed even when using a one-sided distribution.
-The proposed concepts are more strict than existing ones, leading to lower amount of noise and higher output accuracy than existing mechanisms.
+We further present enhanced concepts that can be employed when using a one-sided distribution.
+The proposed concepts are more strict than existing ones, leading to lower amount of noise and higher output accuracy.

 In "beta_evaluation" folder, we pre-evaluated the value of $l$ for the proposed mechanisms.

 In "Accuracy" folder, we compared the accuracy of our mechanisms with existing mechanisms, using simulation data for TDT statistics.
 The results show that our mechanisms can provide the highest accuracy.

 In "distribution_evaluation" folder, we investigated suitable values of $\gamma$ and $\zeta$ in the probability distributions.

+Supplements.pdf provides the proofs and omitted definitions in the main paper.

 ## Note